 Cirsium arvense

 Creeping Thistle is an invasive species that was likely introduced multiple times as a contaminant of feed, potted plants, and other agricultural products.
 It is now on the state prohibited and noxious weeds list.
-The thistle has less sharp spines than bull thistle, which is also found in Kodiak.
+Creeping thistle has smooth, glossy leaves unlike than bull thistle (with hairy leaves), which is also found in Kodiak.
 There are no native thistles to Kodiak, and both of these purple-flowering thistles are considered highly invasive in Alaska.

 Siberian peashrub